refinedmods/refinedstorage2/.github/SUPPORT.md

 # Support

-If you have a problem and need help, we offer various channels where you can ask help.
+If you have a problem and need help, we offer various channels where you can ask for help.

 ## I have a question

-General questions can be asked on [Discord](https://discordapp.com/invite/VYzsydb).
+Questions can be asked on [Discord](https://discordapp.com/invite/VYzsydb).

 ## I have found a bug